Elizabeth Kostova: The Historian

 Little, Brown, and Company heavily promoted the book and it became the first debut novel to land at number one on The New York Times bestseller list and as of 2005 was the fastest-selling hardback debut novel in US history.
 In general, the reviews of the novel were mixed.
 Several reviewers noted that she described the setting of her novel well.
 However, some reviewers criticized the book's structure and its lack of tonal variety.
-Kostova received the 2006 Book Sense award for Best Adult Fiction and the 2005 Quill Award for Debut Author of the Year.
+Kostova received the 2006 Book Sense Book of the Year award for Best Adult Fiction and the 2005 Quill Award for Debut Author of the Year.
 Sony bought the film rights to the novel for $1.5 million.

 Current

 In May 2007, the Elizabeth Kostova Foundation was created.
 The Foundation helps support Bulgarian creative writing, the translation of contemporary Bulgarian literature into English, and friendship between Bulgarian authors and American and British authors.

 Kostova released her second novel The Swan Thieves on January 12, 2010.
 Her third novel, The Shadow Land, was released in 2017.